dgroomes/sourcegraph-playground/README.md

   of really do not vibe with widespread automated pull requests (despite everyone else and their parents loving it).
 I still have to validate the change repo-by-repo, because I actually review/QA my software changes (and writing work changes) So I don't grok it, but I'm willing to see the other side of it.
-* [ ] Sync my personal repos.
-Should I sync from local or from GitHub integration?
-* [ ] Consider building Sourcegraph "app" from source.
-Is it all in the OSS repo?
-I don't necessarily want to maintain a fork but I might want to patch some things (and maybe disable some things).

 ## Reference